simagyari/simagyari.github.io/pyqgistutorial/tutorialthree.md

 The above framework works for every input parameter, only has to be adjusted for the types and names.
 Constants must be written for them, too.

+*Actually, constants are not necessary, they are just a convenient way, especially at longer scripts, to modify the instances you use the name for a parameter without having to search or scroll down a lot.*

 **TASK: remove the constants INPUT and OUTPUT as you will not need them.**

 **TASK: create the vector layer (constant is CATCHMENT) parameter by yourself.**